jerkypaisen/DroneShow/README.md

 Enemy drones attack while **orbiting the player as a formation**.
 The count grows as waves progress, and the boss appears on the final wave.
 Kills add to your score, and clearing all enemies wins.

+> ⚠️ **Who gets attacked**: each drone targets the **nearest connected player within the arena** (center ± `Arena radius × 1.5`, i.e. ~60m by default) — **not only the player who started the game**.
+There is currently **no team / permission / admin filter**, so any bystander inside the arena can be attacked.
+Players who are outside the radius, dead, or sleeping are ignored.

 **Enemy types:**
 | Type | Behavior |
 |---|---|